bromanko/bromanko.com/_posts/2013-08-08-elegant-node-js-web-services-pipelines.md

 ---
-layout: post
 title: "Elegant Node.js Web Services: Pipelines"
-excerpt: This article describes the basics of an organized web service pipeline in Node.js.
-I’ve also published a companion Github repository that lays out the patterns in practice.
+excerpt: 'This article describes the basics of an organized web service pipeline in Node.js.
+I’ve also published a companion Github repository that lays out the patterns in practice.'
-feature-gradient: vanusa
----

-As [Joel Spolsky said](http://www.joelonsoftware.com/articles/fog0000000069.html), it’s harder to read code than it is to write it.
-Functional languages like JavaScript are particularly prone to this.
-I’ve spent the past year building and maintaining several large Node.js web service codebases.
-One technique that has proven itself is conceptualizing service calls as function pipelines and organizing the logic accordingly.
-This has helped keep complexity down, increased readability and avoids the “pyramid of doom.”

-This article describes the basics of an organized web service pipeline in Node.js.
-I’ve also published a [companion Github repository](https://github.com/bromanko/restify-example) that lays out the patterns in practice.
+date: '2013-08-08'
 ---

 ### Node.js Web Service Functionality